mindee/tawazi/documentation/index.md

 ```
 !!! warning

     Because `DAGExecution` instances are mutable, they are non thread-safe.
-This is unlike `DAG` which is ThreadSafe
+This is unlike `DAG` which is ThreadSafe.
+Create a DAGExecution per thread if you want to run the same `DAG` in parallel.

-Additionally, you can build a subgraph with the paths you want to include by declaring the root nodes where those paths
-begin, with the `root_nodes` argument:
+Additionally, you can build a subgraph with the paths you want to include by declaring the root nodes where those paths begin, with the `root_nodes` argument:

 <!--pytest-codeblocks:cont-->
 ```python